 Large Rug Sizes

-Large area rugs, like Persian rugs or modern, patterned beauties, operate almost like an extra piece of furniture (in a good way) or dramatic piece of art in a large room.
+Large area rugs, like Persian rugs or modern, patterned beauties, operate almost like an extra piece of furniture (in a good way) or a dramatic piece of art in a large room.
 These rug sizes may fall between:

 • 8’ x 10’